|Don't drive angry|

 We'd moved on from the Wilpons just about a year ago, but the club's ongoing search for someone to run their baseball operations is once again evoking memories of Harold Ramis' great film.
 Names keep getting bandied about in the press as candidates, then we soon read that the person isn't interested or their current club won't give the Mets permission to formally speak with them.

 While this scenario is far from ideal, it's not what's making me hear the unwelcome saccharine strains of "I Got You Babe" playing on a loop each morning.
-What evokes the movie is how the media coverage has coalesced into a uniformly negative take on what's happening.
+What brings the movie to my mind is how the media coverage has coalesced into a uniformly negative take on what's happening.
 It's gotten to the point where I've mostly stopped paying attention to the press reports.
 For me, the crux of it all is I am not at all interested in those who don't want the Mets job — I'll check back in when there is something substantial on those who are interested in the position.

 I understand the New York media market very well.
-I've been a fan of New York teams, including the Mets, for more than half a century.
+I've been a fan of New York teams, including the Mets, for over half a century.
 The Ancient Greek philosopher Aristotle famously postulated that "nature abhors a vacuum."
 While there is debate over the accuracy of Aristotle's theory, it is decidedly true of the horde of media that covers New York sports.
 There hasn't been much leaking out of the Mets' executive search, and what has been made public is mostly about folks the Mets had targeted whose clubs denied permission or just weren't interested in taking the job.
 Because of this, the idea that "nobody wants the Mets' job" has become the common wisdom of media types.

 Back in October, when the smoking ruins of the Mets' 2021 season were still visible in the distance, I wrote about the search for a PBO.
 Although it would have been wonderful to see a quick, triumphant resolution to that search, such as a press conference introducing Theo Epstein, it seemed obvious even then that the most obvious candidates weren't coming.
 It seemed likely that the Mets would have to ferret out someone in the more obscure category of Assistant GMs.
-Rather than inking an already famous name, the task would be to identify and hire the next great executive.
+Rather than inking an already famous name, the task would be identifying and hiring the next great executive.

 For a day or so at the end of October, there was a strong rumor linking the Mets with Matt Arnold, the Milwaukee Brewers GM under David Stearns.
 Reading about Arnold, he really did seem like a fantastic candidate for the position.
 Sadly, those rumors proved to be unfounded.
 Matt Arnold would remain in Milwaukee.
 What seemed briefly promising was just more grist for negative coverage of the Mets.
 The alarm went off the following day to an annoyingly familiar refrain: